-On June 3, Nereida Norris, former clerk craft director of American Postal Workers Union Local 98, was sentenced in U.S. District Court for the Northern District of Texas to nine months in prison and two years of supervised release for making a false statement in financial records of the Fort Worth-based union to conceal her theft of funds.
-She also was ordered to pay $25,956 in restitution, a $5,000 fine and a $100 special assessment.
-Norris had pleaded guilty in February after being charged in January.
+On September 1, Todd Culley, former secretary-treasurer of United Steelworkers Local 103, was sentenced in U.S. District Court for the Middle District of Louisiana to two years of probation for embezzling funds from the St. Francisville, La. union.
+He also was ordered to pay restitution in the amount of $91,926, plus a $3,000 fine and a $100 special assessment.
+Culley had pleaded guilty in late April after being charged two weeks earlier.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On May 31, Jesus Gonzales, former president of American Postal Workers Union Local 300, was sentenced in U.S. District Court for the Western District of Michigan to two years of probation for making false entries in the records of the Lansing union for the purpose of concealing his theft of $6,720.
-He also was ordered to make full restitution.
-Gonzales had pleaded guilty in January after being charged last August.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards and the U.S. Postal Service’s Office of Inspector General.… Read More ➡
+On August 26, James Adams, former secretary-treasurer of the Transportation Division of Sheet Metal, Air, Rail and Transportation (formerly the United Transportation Union) Local 427, was sentenced in U.S. District Court for the Southern District of Mississippi to five years of probation for making false statements in records of the Byram, Miss.-based union in connection with his embezzlement of more than $45,000.
+He also was ordered to pay full restitution and perform 124 hours of community service.
+Adams had pleaded guilty in March after being indicted last October.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On April 20, Charles Nelson, former treasurer for the National Council of Security Police, was indicted in U.S. District Court for the Eastern District of Washington on one count of embezzling more than $140,000 in funds from the Yakima-based union.
-The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 16, Jennifer Cruise, former office manager for International Brotherhood of Electrical Workers Local 520, was charged in U.S. District Court for the Western District of Texas with two counts of embezzling funds from the Austin-based union in the amount of $12,750.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡